Partners (statue): Partners in Excellence

-The Partners in Excellence Award, was awarded to less than 2% of Cast Members who work at Disney Parks around the world between 1996–2009, who demonstrated characteristics of an excellent worker and who had the company in mind through all of their actions.
+The Partners in Excellence Award, was awarded to less than 2% of Cast Members who work at Disney Parks around the world between 1996 and 2009, who demonstrated characteristics of an excellent worker and who had the company in mind through all of their actions.
 The award is represented in the form of a pin depicting Partners, which goes pinned on their nametags.